Michelle Obama’s Name Replaced With Trump’s By Vandals At Little Free Library In Washington

 “Little Free Library is a nonprofit organization that inspires a love of reading, builds community, and sparks creativity by fostering neighborhood book exchanges around the world.”

 For a couple of years now, once such library has stood in Washington, D.C.’s Dupont Circle neighborhood.
 Homeowner Maureen Dolan-Galaviz says she put it up shortly after Donald Trump was inaugurated.
-And she named it in honor of former First Lady Michelle Obama.
+And she named it in honor of former first lady Michelle Obama.

 “In Honor of Michelle LaVaughn Robinson Obama: Lawyer, writer, and First Lady of the United States.”